maasha/BioDSL/README.md

 ------------------

-It is possible to pre-set options in a configuration file located in your $HOME directory called `.biopiecesrc`.
+It is possible to pre-set options in a configuration file located in your $HOME directory called `.BioDSLrc`.
 Thus if an option is not already set, its value will fall back to the one set in the configuration file.
 The configuration file contains three whitespace separated columns: